 The Internet kill switch or VPN kill switch is a software mechanism that cuts off the access of the computer to the Internet when the VPN connection drops accidentally.
 Thus, it prevents unwanted data transfer without the protection of VPN encryption and the exposition of the real IP address used by the computer.

 The Internet kill switch is especially important for torrent downloaders in order to protect their identity and not have them exposed to the torrent swarm.
 A VPN disconnect may let your real IP address visible and compromise your online anonymity.

 What Kill Switch does for you

-As said above, Internet kill switch is a safety mechanism that completely shuts down the Internet connection or stops selected applications to connect to the Internet when a VPN drop occurs.
-The Internet kill switch feature is implemented as a stand alone software application or it is provided as part of the VPN clients offered by top VPN services (take a look below to a list of VPN providers that offers kill switch).
+As said above, the Internet kill switch is a safety mechanism that completely shuts down the Internet connection or stops selected applications to connect to the Internet when a VPN drop occurs.
+The Internet kill switch feature is implemented as a stand-alone software application or it is provided as part of the VPN clients offered by top VPN services (take a look below to a list of VPN providers that offer kill switch).

-Let us consider one of the most basic scenario when kill switch may be useful: a user connects to a VPN server, starts downloading torrents and then leaves the computer.
-At some point the connection to the VPN server drops and, if the Internet kill switch is disabled or not present, the torrent download continues using the real IP address instead of the IP address of the VPN server, thus exposing the IP / identity of the downloader.
+Let us consider one of the most basic scenarios when the kill switch may be useful: a user connects to a VPN server, starts downloading torrents and then leaves the computer.
+At some point the connection to the VPN server drops and, if the Internet kill switch is disabled or not present, the torrent download continues using the real IP address instead of the IP address of the VPN server, thus leaking the IP address of the downloader.